SATSANG OF SWAMI AMAR JYOTI

 Human evolution and upliftment of consciousness do not come about through cultural or technological advance, but more by the blessing of spiritual unfoldment.
 In this sacred process, the Master-disciple relationship is paramount, so much so that it is known as the highest of all relationships on earth.

 MIND, MANTRA & ENLIGHTENMENT

 by Swami Amar Jyoti

-Read full Satsang in the Spring 2017 issue of Light of Consciousness
+Read full Satsang in the Summer 2017 issue of Light of Consciousness

 To return to the home page, click on the Home tab or the back arrow